KrisNguyen135/Talks/transcripts.md

 - A greedy policy will always choose the arm of the machine with the highest observed return rate so far at the risk of not exploring enough and failing to identify the true best machine.
 - A purely explorative policy will choose a random arm every time, so its expected performance is simply the average return rate across all machines, which is not great.
 - The question is, can we come up with a principle way of choosing an arm to pull at each iteration to balance between exploration and exploitation?
-- Many real-world problems can be posed as multi-armed bandit, such as designing clinical trials where we'd like to investigate the effect of a drug while minimizing adverse effects on patients, or personalized recommendations where we want to suggest customized products to a customer.
+- Overall, many real-world problems can be posed as multi-armed bandit, such as designing clinical trials where we'd like to investigate the effect of a drug while minimizing adverse effects on patients, or personalized recommendations where we want to suggest customized products to a customer.

 ### Slide 21: Bayesian modeling of the return rates
-- Now, one way we could immediately apply a Bayesian framework to this problem is to model the return rate of each machine and its outcome in the same manner as our Chrome vs. Firefox example.
+- Now, one way we could immediately apply a Bayesian framework to this problem is to model the return rate of each machine and its outcome in the same manner as the classic coin flipping example.
 - Specifically, we place a prior, for example uniform, on each $\theta_i$, so the outcome of each machine, whether the machine will return a coin if pulled, follows a Bernoulli distribution with unknown parameter $\theta_i$.
 - Now, at each iteration, we can obtain a posterior predictive distribution for this outcome with respect to every machine, and from there have a way to quantify out uncertainty about them.
 - That still leaves open the question of how to design a policy to pick one arm to pull at each iteration.